Natural Features of Bothnian Sea National Park

 There is forest growing on the area's largest islands and the vegetation of the smallest ones has been affected by grazing which took place before.
 The depressions of the large islands also have patches of mire.
 The Oura Islands are an excellent example of coastal uplift with their outer islands and bays rising out of the sea.

 The area's nature is beginning to resemble the Kvarken Archipelago further north in many ways.
 Among the sea buckthorn dominating the shores there are marine species, such as seaside arrowgrass (Trigloching maritima) and sea campion (Silene uniflora).
-The Bothnian Sea specialty, seaside crowfoot (Ranunculus cymbalaria), also grows on the Oura Islands, as does the extremely rare Scots lovage (Ligusticum scoticum).
+The Bothnian Sea specialty, seaside crowfoot (Ranunculus cymbalaria), also grows on the Oura Islands, as does the Scots lovage (Ligusticum scoticum).
 In places under the water surface, spiny naiad (Najas marina), sago pondweed (Potamogeton pectinatus) and widgeon grass (Ruppia maritima) form wide canopies.

 The bird fauna of the Oura Islands is at its best during the migration period, when such birds as the greylag goose (Anser anser), greater scaup (Aythya marila) and velvet scoter (Melanitta fusca) take a rest by the area's coastal waters.
 The velvet scoter may even occasionally nest in the area.
 With good luck, a person on the water may even see a white-tailed eagle (Haliaeetus albicilla).